fatibaba/DEMO-INTER-AutomatedTool/README.md

 This project is licensed under the APACHE License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## **💬 Contact**
-If you have any questions or need assistance, please reach out at [fatibaba@gmail.com].
+If you have any questions or need assistance, please reach out at [fatibaba@gmail.com] or open an issue on our GitHub repository.